Proglang-Uni-Freiburg/minirust/README.md

 }
 ```

-In the end we can compute `usefulness` for a given list of patterns `ps` is respect to a list of lists of patterns `ms` by defining the `usefulness`-algorithm:
+In the end we can compute `usefulness` for a given list of patterns `ps` is respect to a matrix of patterns `ms` by defining the `usefulness`-algorithm:

 ```rust
 fn is_useful(